anonimatym/TryHackMe-Pickle-Rick/WRITEUP.md

 ![image](https://github.com/smoothonghub/TryHackMe-Pickle-Rick/assets/86502006/273ecced-a4c1-4e68-8287-fc97c1ec1b7a)

-And just like that we have completed this room!
+# And just like that you have completed this room!

-Hope this helped.